itachiisdead/AI_chatbot/README.md

-# AI_chatbot project currently in progress
+# AI_chatbot project currently in progress with python